ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/local/reference.md

 ## Advanced usage of exclaves
-In the previous section, the example function exits its own region immediately, which allows allocating and returning in caller's region.
+In the previous section, the example function exits its own region immediately, which allows allocating and returning in the caller's region.
 This approach, however, has certain disadvantages.
 Consider the following example:

 ```ocaml